 The practice of henna as a body art developed independently in several cultures, particularly in desert climates.
 One of the earliest stories of the practical use of henna comes from India, where people found that smearing henna on their hands and feet provided a cooling effect.
 From there, the practice evolved from a thick covering to intricate patterns that first used twigs to guide the henna paste.

 How Is Henna Made?

 The desert plant Lawsonia inermis thrives in temperatures up to 120 degrees Fahrenheit with little water.
 When its leaves are dried and crushed, they releases a compound called lawsone that combines with proteins found in your skin to create a stain.
 The longer the compound and the proteins stay in contact, the darker the stain will be.
 In order to make this powder stick to your skin, it is combined with a liquid (like water, lemon juice, tea, etc. depending on which tradition you follow) to create the paste and an essential oil (tea tree, eucalyptus, or lavender work well) to improve the stain’s color and longevity.

-At Mihenna, we source our henna leaves from India.
-We create small batches of paste from fresh water, eucalyptus oil, sugar, and lemon juice when you order.
+At Mihenna, we source our henna leaves from India, where they are grown organically and sustainably.
+We create small batches of paste from fresh water, pure eucalyptus oil, organic sugar, and just a touch of lemon juice when you order.
 The lawsone compound will only be active for a short time, but you can help extend its usability by storing the henna paste in the fridge if you don’t use all of it right away.

 What Traditions Include Henna?

 In the Middle East (particularly the Arabian peninsula) and India, as well as parts of North Africa, Southeast Asia, and Eastern Europe, henna has long been used as part of body decoration.
 Different designs emerged from different areas: Morocco is more geometric, Arabic styles use a lot of leaves, and Indian art is floral and fluid.